-- Stakeholder interviews and focus groups, and - 2.
+- 1. Stakeholder interviews and focus groups, and - 2.
 Local public health unit online survey

-Given that stakeholders across the board found immense value in the collaborative process and the GMSH's role in facilitating the relationships between and the work of the partnership, it is unsurprising that stakeholders expressed satisfaction at the type and level of supports available to them as related to the MPOX campaign.
+Given that stakeholders across the board found value in the collaborative process and the GMSH's role in facilitating the relationships between and the work of the partnership, it is affirming that stakeholders expressed satisfaction at the type and level of supports available to them as related to the MPOX campaign.

-In particular, the local public health unit survey provides key insights about the level, type of and quality of supports provided by the GMSH for local efforts, namely:
+The local PHU survey provided evidence about the level, type of and quality of supports provided by the GMSH for local efforts, namely: